emmzypro/alx-airbnb-database/database-adv-script/README.md

 The second query uses a correlated subquery that counts the number of bookings for each user (`b.user_id = u.id`).
 The outer query selects users who have more than 3 bookings.
 This subquery runs once for each user in the `users` table.

+# SQL Aggregation and Window Functions

+This directory contains examples of SQL aggregation and window functions for analyzing data in the Airbnb Clone database.

+## Files
+- **aggregations.sql** – Contains:
+  - **Total Bookings per User:** Uses `COUNT()` and `GROUP BY` to find how many bookings each user has made.
+  - **Ranking Properties by Bookings:** Uses `RANK()` window function to rank properties based on total number of bookings.

+## Explanation
+### Aggregation Query
+The first query groups bookings by user and counts them using `COUNT(b.id)`.
+A `LEFT JOIN` is used to include users with zero bookings.

+### Window Function Query
+The second query uses `RANK() OVER (ORDER BY COUNT(b.id) DESC)` to assign a rank to each property based on how many bookings it has.
+This allows for ordering and ranking without collapsing rows like `GROUP BY` alone would.